Hkim50/CSC-413-HW-3/README.md

 # Description

-When you Login it checks if there are username and password that user entered.
-If successfuly login then you will see BankAccount GUI and you can do deposit, withdraw, transfer and see past transaction.
-You can also register and it checks if username is longer than 3 letters and once everything checked then it stores into database and able to login.
+When you log in, it checks if the username and password entered by the user are correct.
+If the login is successful, you will see the BankAccount GUI, where you can deposit, withdraw, transfer, and view past transactions.
+You can also register, and it checks if the username is longer than 3 letters.
+Once everything is checked, it is stored in the database and you can log in.